• 9 min read

-Microsoft Project is still a corporate classic, yet its licence price, steep learning curve and long roll-out time are pushing companies to look for Microsoft Project alternatives.
-Small and midsize businesses, agencies and product teams need flexibility, quick configuration and transparent pricing.
-Below you will find the ten best Microsoft Project substitutes for 2025 plus a feature-and-price comparison table.
-Special attention is paid to Worksection — a modern solution where all advanced tools are available in every plan with no hidden charges.
+Microsoft Project still remains a corporate classic, but its high licensing cost, complexity to learn, and lengthy implementation time compel companies to seek alternatives.
+Small and medium businesses, agencies, and product teams require flexibility, quick setup, and transparent pricing.
+Below you will find the top ten Microsoft Project alternatives in 2026 and a comparison table of features and prices.
+Special attention is paid to Worksection — a modern solution where all advanced tools are available in every plan with no hidden fees.

-Although powerful, Microsoft Project often misses the mark for 2025 workflows.
-First, licensing remains expensive: the cloud Project Plan 3 costs about $30 per user per month, while the perpetual Professional edition sells for $1 129 per seat.
-Second, mastering the interface takes time and specialised courses, delaying project kick-off.
-Third, many teams run on agile methods that rely on Kanban boards and instant task re-ordering — capabilities that Microsoft Project does not provide natively.
-Finally, modern cloud tools integrate more easily with email, messengers and finance systems, which is critical for distributed teams.
+Despite its power, Microsoft Project often does not meet the needs of workflows in 2026.
+Firstly, licensing remains expensive: the cloud-based Project Plan 3 costs about $30 per user per month, while the perpetual version of Professional is sold for $1,129 per seat.
+Secondly, mastering the interface takes time and specialized courses, delaying the project’s start.
+Thirdly, many teams work with agile methods relying on Kanban boards and instantaneous task reordering — capabilities that Microsoft Project does not provide in its basic version.
+Finally, modern cloud tools integrate more easily with emails, messengers, and financial systems, which is critically important for distributed teams.

 • View flexibility.
-Kanban boards, Gantt charts and calendars should be fully synchronised so everyone sees the same data, whatever view they prefer.
+Kanban boards, Gantt charts, and calendars should be synchronized so that everyone sees the same data in a convenient format.

 • Collaboration.
-Comments, file sharing, version control and granular permissions let you involve clients and contractors safely.
+Comments, file sharing, version control, and detailed permissions allow for the secure involvement of clients and contractors.

-• Automation & integrations.
-Triggers, API and webhooks reduce manual work and connect Gmail, Slack, Jira (a Jira analogue) and finance apps.
+• Automation and integrations.
+Triggers, APIs, and webhooks reduce manual work and integrate Gmail, Slack, Jira, and financial applications.

 • Cost.
-Transparent pricing with no extra charge for essentials (Gantt or time-tracking) keeps TCO low.
+Transparent pricing without extra charges for basic tools (like Gantt or time tracking) keeps TCO low.

 Worksection

-Worksection stands out because every core module — Kanban board, Gantt chart, calendar and built-in time tracker — is included in every plan.
-Teams therefore save up to 30 – 50% of the budget they would normally spend on advanced” add-ons elsewhere.
-Creating a task takes seconds: add a description, due date and assignee, and the item instantly appears on the Kanban and in the Gantt.
-Each task contains comments, checklists, file uploads and time logs.
-Granular permissions let you invite clients and show them only what matters.
-For teams of up to 20 users, the Team” plan costs $49 per month and covers everything.
-Russian and Ukrainian support speeds onboarding, and the migration wizard imports projects from Microsoft Project in minutes.
-As a result, Worksection is the optimal Microsoft Project alternative for SMBs, digital agencies and product teams that need rapid rollout and predictable pricing.
+Worksection stands out by making every core module — kanban board, Gantt chart, calendar, and built-in time tracker — available in every plan.
+This allows teams to save up to 30 – 50% of the budget, which is typically spent on premium” add-ons in other systems.
+Creating a task takes seconds: add a description, deadline, and assignee, and the task instantly appears on the kanban and in the Gantt chart.
+Each task contains comments, checklists, files, and time logs.
+Flexible permissions allow inviting clients and showing them individual items.
+For teams of up to 20 users, the Team” plan costs $49/month and includes everything.
+Ukrainian and Russian support speeds up onboarding, and the migration wizard imports projects from Microsoft Project in just minutes.
+Worksection is the optimal choice for SMBs, digital agencies, and product teams.

 ClickUp